mmilano/SidePanelCollapse/README.md

 #### Browser Targets

-The CSS and javascript is compiled or transpiled to a default browser target = `["> 0.3%"].` If you need a different target range, this value can be changed (in the `package.json` file) and the files rebuilt to the new target.
+The CSS and javascript is compiled or transpiled to a browser target = `["> 0.3%"]` and `not dead.` If you need a different target range, this value can be changed (in the `package.json` file) and the files rebuilt to the new target.
 Be cognizant that increasing the range will probably increase the final file size as a result of added polyfills.